These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning anemia or bringing lab work

-Why: The 20% rating requires documented persistent bleeding AND anemia.
+The 20% rating requires documented persistent bleeding AND anemia.
 If you do not mention anemia or provide laboratory values, the examiner may not order the necessary tests or may not check this critical box on the DBQ.

-Do this instead: Bring recent CBC lab results to the exam.
+Instead: Bring recent CBC lab results to the exam.
 If you have been treated for anemia (iron supplements, B12, dietary changes), mention this explicitly.
 If you have not had recent labs, ask the examiner to order them.

 Impact: 20% rating (persistent bleeding with anemia)